ohader/url-builder/README.md

 An URL object to parse, manipulate or create URLs with a fluent interface.

+Takes care of proper decoding / encoding of the path, query parameters and credentials.

-The class exposes all components of common Web URLs as public properties:
+The object exposes all components of common Web URLs as public properties:

 ```PHP
 $url = new Url('https://peter%40example.com:pass@domain.tld:8080/all+products/search?query=all#fragment');